Oiya861028/curriculum/foundations/html_css/css-foundations/intro-to-css.md

 }
 ~~~

 In the above example, the selector last_declared would override the first_declared selector.
-Any html element with both of those classes would have the styles defined in .last_declared instead of .first_declared.
+Any html element with both of those classes would have the font-size defined in .last_declared instead of .first_declared.

 ### Properties to get started with